joshua-j-hong/optimal_transport/README.md

 # Optimal Transport for Multilingual Word Alignment

 This is the github repository for research into using optimal transport for multilingual word alignment.
+This research was conducted by Joshua Hong under the mentorship of Yuki Arase at Osaka University

 ## General Information